Blacklip Abalone

 Key Facts

-• Abalone are hand-gathered by divers using hookah, snorkel and scuba.
-The fishing method is low impact and has no bycatch or discards.
+• Abalone are hand-gathered by divers using hookah (air hose connected to compressor), snorkel and scuba.

-• Victorian abalone stocks are in a depleting or overfished condition because of areas of overfishing, environmental change and a disease outbreak that impacted the fishery in the mid 2000s.
-Managers are not comprehensively addressing the impacts caused by these disturbances.
+• Victorian abalone populations are in a depleting or overfished condition because of areas of overfishing, environmental change and a disease outbreak that impacted the fishery in the mid 2000s.

 More information

-• Victorian Central Zone Fishery, Victorian Eastern Zone Fishery and the Victorian Western Zone Fishery (689t in 2018/19, 751t in 2017/18)
+• Victorian Central Zone Fishery, Victorian Eastern Zone Fishery and the Victorian Western Zone Fishery (643t in 2022/23)

 Many blacklip abalone stocks are declining because abalone are highly susceptible to a range of climate impacts like marine heatwaves, habitat loss and invasive species.
 These issues are likely to impact habitat in eastern areas, where loss of reef kelp forests is a concern for the rock lobster fishery.
 But climate impacts are not yet considered in fisheries management.